deep-diver/ai-paper-reviewer/content/paper-reviews/2410.13782/index.md

 > </details>

-> Table 8 shows the ablation study results on the self-mixup training strategy, demonstrating its effect on the diversity of generated protein samples at different lengths.
+> Table 8 shows the ablation study results on the self-mixup training strategy, demonstrating that the self-mixup training strategy effectively enhances the diversity of samples.

 {{< table-caption >}}